deltatraced/delta-trace/lan/topics/write/entries/2025/001 Writing for Note Taking Philosophy.md

 ## 1.2 Rewriting for more clarity

-2025-08-10 Wk 32 Sun - 08:25

-I decided to rewrite the entry beginning with an evaluative criteria, why it is I want to take notes and share them.

-I also rewrote most of the section on LLMs because they are not the focus here.
-Their use is secondary, and I make it clear why (they are black-boxes, they hinder transparency when trying to trace judgements or reasoning across time and context).

 # 2 Tasks

 ## 2.1 Gather the information recommended to me by a friend who reviewed my article